chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/webview.md

 ## Webviews API basics

-To explain the webview API, we are going to build a simple extension called **Cat Coding**.
-This extension will use a webview to show a gif of a cat writing some code (presumably in VS Code).
-As we work through the API, we'll continue adding functionality to the extension, including a counter that keeps track of how many lines of source code our cat has written and notifications that inform the user when the cat introduces a bug.
+To explain the webview API, we are going to build a simple 插件 called **Cat Coding**.
+This 插件 will use a webview to show a gif of a cat writing some code (presumably in Baosky).
+As we work through the API, we'll continue adding functionality to the 插件, including a counter that keeps track of how many lines of source code our cat has written and notifications that inform the user when the cat introduces a bug.

-Here's the `package.json` for the first version of the **Cat Coding** extension.
-You can find the complete code for the example app [here](https://github.com/microsoft/vscode-extension-samples/blob/main/webview-sample/README.md).
-The first version of our extension [contributes a command](/api/references/contribution-points#contributes.commands) called `catCoding.start`.
+Here's the `package.json` for the first version of the **Cat Coding** 插件.
+You can find the complete code for the example app [here](https://github.com/microsoft/vscode-插件-samples/blob/main/webview-sample/README.md).
+The first version of our 插件 [contributes a command](/api/references/contribution-points#contributes.commands) called `catCoding.start`.
 When a user invokes this command, we will show a simple webview with our cat in it.
 Users will be able to invoke this command from the **Command Palette** as **Cat Coding: Start new cat coding session** or even create a keybinding for it if they are so inclined.

 ```json
 {